jebbyp/sortabs/README.md

 # sortabs
-sort your chrome tabs by url
+An extension that sorts your chrome tabs by url